Engaging local industry and supporting local jobs are priorities for the project.

 Strengthening North Queensland

-The department is delivering a suite of workshops, industry events and information materials to assist local businesses to be competitive in positioning for work on the North Queensland Stadium project.
+The department is delivering a suite of workshops, industry events and information materials to assist local businesses to be competitive in positioning for work on Government-led projects.

 This includes a series of workshops to assist local businesses to understand where they fit in the extended project supply chain and prepare effective capability statements to position for work.